 - Place flour and salt into a bowl and add the eggs

 - Slowly add the milk, whisking and removing any lumps as you go until all the milk has been added.

-- Leave to rest whilst the oven heats.
+- Leave to rest for 30 minutes or in the fridge overnight.

 - Using a muffin tin.
 Drop a small splash of sunflower oil into each hole and place in the oven to heat up.

-- Once the tin is hot, remove from the oven and pour your mixture into each section, filling it up halfway.
+- Once the tin is hot, remove from the oven and pour your mixture into each section, filling it up just over halfway.

 - Place back in the oven for 20-25 minutes and resist the urge to open the oven beforehand.

 - Consistency of your batter should be that of single cream.

 - You can use this batter recipe to make Toad in the Hole.

 - You can substitute sunflower oil for vegetable oil or dripping.